ucberkeley/bce-documentation/laptop-installation.md

   - If you want to connect to the instance as the *oski* user, you can deposit your public SSH key in the .ssh folder of the *oski* user.
 Alternatively you can do ````sudo su - oski```` from UNIX shell prompt after logging into the instance.

 Eventually we hope to post tips on creating an EC2 virtual cluster with multiple connected nodes, either using StarCluster or the Python boto package.

+### Older versions of BCE

+Older versions of BCE are available from the [BCE Downloads page](/bce-documentation/downloads.html).